Nv3l/Pepal.eu-Sign/README.md

 ---

-However, you can complie it into a .exe file using pyinstaller
+However, you can compile it into a .exe file using pyinstaller

 ```bash
 pip install -U pyinstaller